 - 57 5/8-inches

-Using the outer edge of the jig as a space, drill using the innermost hole of the jig.
+Using the marks along the side as reference and the outer edge of the jig to allot for spacing, drill a hole using the innermost hole of the jig.

 - Use the jig and clamp to drill a 3/4-inch deep pocket hole near each corner for all five shelves.